scap3sh4rk/TryHackMe/AgentSudo/README.md

 There is a clue that user agent should be masked to `R`.
 Use burpsuite to do so.
 ![Burpsuite](./assets/user-agent.png)
-In the abobe picture we can see that i have changed the useragent to be `R` we can achieve the same using `curl`
+In the above picture we can see that i have changed the useragent to be `R` we can achieve the same using `curl`
 ```bash
 curl -A "R" -L <Ip address>